 Barcelona would regain La Liga again in 2008-09 after two wins over Real Madrid, including a memorable 6-2 rout at the Bernabeu.
-Nevertheless, things could have been different had Madrid done better in the Clasicos as their nine-point deficit at the end of the season would have been a three-point lead if they had emerged victorious on both occasions.
+Nevertheless, things could have been different had Madrid done better in the Clasicos as the team's nine-point deficit at the end of the season would have been a three-point lead if the club had emerged victorious on both occasions.

-The Blaugrana again finished ahead of their rivals one year later and the direct encounters between both nemeses would once more turn out to be crucial, with Barca ending just three points clear of Madrid after wins at Camp Nou and the Bernabeu.
+The Blaugrana again finished ahead of their rival one year later and the direct encounters between both the two would once more turn out to be crucial, with Barca ending just three points clear of Madrid after wins at Camp Nou and the Bernabeu.

 The Catalans made it three in a row in 2010-11 with a four-point lead over Madrid after 38 games, largely due to the games against their biggest rivals.
 An impressive 5-0 home win was followed by a 1-1 draw in the capital, meaning the Blancos could have won the title if they had done better in the Clasico.

-Two seasons ago, Real Madrid would bring home the title again at last as they collected an impressive 100 points against Barcelona’s 91.
+Two seasons ago, Real Madrid would bring home the title again at last as the club collected an impressive 100 points against Barcelona’s 91.
 As both teams won one direct encounter each, the outcome of the Clasico eventually did not have any direct influence on the title race.

 The 2012-13 season was something of an anomaly.
-Barca were crowned champions, despite the fact that Madrid held the advantage over their rivals after a draw in Catalunya and a 2-1 win at the Bernabeu.
+Barca was crowned champion, despite the fact that Madrid held the advantage over its rival after a draw in Catalunya and a 2-1 win at the Bernabeu.

 The main conclusion that can be drawn from all of the above is that there does seem to be a relationship between the outcome of the Clasico and the title race.

-On six out of nine occasions, the team that proved to be the stronger of the two in the direct encounters would go on to be crowned champions - a whopping 66.7 per cent.
-Only once have the Clasico winners failed to emerge victorious in La Liga – a mere 11.1% - the head-to-head in the remaining two seasons ending in a tie.
+On six out of nine occasions, the team that proved to be the stronger of the two in the direct encounters would go on to be crowned champion - a whopping 66.7 percent.
+Only once has the Clasico winner failed to emerge victorious in La Liga – a mere 11.1 percent - the head-to-head in the remaining two seasons ending in a tie.

-What’s perhaps even more interesting, though, is that in 55.6% of the last nine seasons La Liga could have had a different champion if the outcome of the matches between Barcelona and Madrid had been different.
+What’s perhaps even more interesting, though, is that in 55.6 percent of the last nine seasons La Liga could have had a different champion if the outcome of the matches between Barcelona and Madrid had been different.

 The lesson to be learned for Gerardo Martino and Carlo Ancelotti ahead of Saturday’s game at Camp Nou?
 If you want the Liga title, you better win the Clasico.